 2. In the left-hand menu, select App registrations.

-3. Paste it into the Service Principal ID field in MontyCloud.
+5. Select copy and paste the Service Principal ID in MontyCloud.

 3. Service Principal Secret